The Westman islands in Iceland - the Puffin and Volcano Tour - Local Guidance

 Stórhöfði - is this the windiest place in Europe?

-On the guided tour in fog
+On the guided tour in the fog

 We now visited Stórhöfði, which has been called the windiest place in Europe.

-It was so foggy during our visit and as we ascended up to Stórhöfði we were in the middle of the fog.
-If you look at my photo above then Ebbi was actually showing us a beautiful view of the islands as can be seen on the map he is pointing at.
+In my photo above, Ebbi was showing us a beautiful view of the islands, as shown on the map he was pointing at.
 We saw absolutely nothing ;)

 Puffins in the Westman islands

-We descended a bit and visited the popular "lundaskoðunarhús" - the puffin observation tower - where you can be on the outlook for the big puffin colony during their breeding season in the Westman islands - there was a myriad of puffins in this place.
+We descended a bit and visited the popular "lundaskoðunarhús" - the puffin observation tower - where you can be on the lookout for the big puffin colony during their breeding season in the Westman Islands.

 Puffins in the Westman islands

-I have only been to the puffin observation tower once before, in September, when the puffins had left the islands, and it was amazing seeing all the puffin holes in the grassy hills, but the puffins don't make nests for the egg, instead, they make holes or burrows in the ground.
+I have only been to the puffin observation tower once before, in September, when the puffins had left the islands, and it was amazing seeing all the puffin holes in the grassy hills.

-The Westman Islands are after all believed to be the biggest puffin breeding colony in the world - or at least in Iceland, so this place is a must-visit for those of us who love the puffins!
+The Westman Islands are, after all, believed to be the biggest puffin breeding colony in the world.
+Or at least in Iceland, so this place is a must-visit for those of us who love the puffins!

 Just remember that many of the puffins are out at sea during the day, so you will not be seeing 1.1 million puffins in one go.

-The volcanic eruption in 1973
+The volcanic eruption in 1973A guided tour of the Westman islands

 On the guided tour